16EAGLE/getSpatialData/README.md

 ## Introduction

-getSpatialData is an R package in an early development stage that ultimatively aims to provide function bundles to query, download, prepare and transform various kinds of spatial datasetes from open sources, e.g. Satellite sensor data, environmental data products etc. The current version is a pre-beta version, meant to be used for some early functionality tests.
+getSpatialData is an R package in an early development stage that ultimatively aims to provide homgenious function bundles to query, download, prepare and transform various kinds of spatial datasetes from open sources, e.g. Satellite sensor data, environmental data products etc. The current version is a pre-beta version, meant to be used for some early functionality tests.
 The included functions and their concepts are explorative and could be removed or changed fundamentaly and do not necessarily represent the latest state of development.

 ## State of development